wpbindt/functional_parsing_library/README.md

 with signature `str -> T | CouldNotParse` transforming strings into structured data.
 For example, you might have a function `integer` which will transform `"1"` and `"-1919"` to the integers `1` and `-1919`, and the string `"boink"` to `CouldNotParse()`.

 What makes these functions useful is that they can be combined with so-called parser combinators.
+This way, complicated parsers can be gradually built up from smaller, simpler parsers.
-For example, if we already have parsers `nonnegative_integer` and `negative_integer`, the `integer` parser from earlier could be written as `integer = nonnegative_integer | negative_integer`.
+For example, if we already have parsers `nonnegative_integer` and `negative_integer`, the `integer` parser from earlier could be written as `integer = nonnegative_integer | negative_integer`, where `|` should be read as "or".
 This library implements various such combinators, such as `many`, `some`, `ignore_left`, `many_till`, and so on.

 Another piece of structure that makes these functions useful is that they're functorial: If I have a parser `p` of type `Parser[T]` (that is, a function which parses strings to objects of type `T`), and a function `f: T -> S`, then `f * p`